-The generic name "Mammillaria" derives from the Latin "mammilla," meaning "nipple or teat," and refers to the tubercles that are among the distinctive characteristic of the genus.
-In the early 1800s, some authors have used the spellings "Mamillaria" and "Mammilaria," however, the accepted spelling for this genus is "Mammillaria."
+The generic name "Mammillaria" derives from the Latin "mammilla," meaning "nipple or teat," and refers to the tubercles that are among the distinctive characteristics of the genus.
+In the early 1800s, some authors used the spellings "Mamillaria" and "Mammilaria"; however, the accepted spelling for this genus is "Mammillaria."

 The first species, Mammillaria mammillaris, was described by Carl Linnaeus as Cactus mammillaris in 1753.
 Adrian Hardy Haworth first described the genus in 1812.

-Mammillarias are small cacti with globose or short cylindrical stems which grow either solitary or in clumps.
+Mammillarias are small cacti with globose or short cylindrical stems that grow solitary or form clumps.
 The stems vary among species from 0.4 to 8 inches (1 to 20 cm) in diameter and 0.4 to 16 inches (1 to 40 cm) in height.
 Some species form mounds of more than 100 stems that can reach over 3.3 feet (1 m) in diameter.
 All species have spirally arranged tubercles with areoles and spines at the ends.
 The tubercles are conical, cylindrical, pyramidal, or round.
 Spines can be few or many, stiff, bristle-like, or hair-like.
-In the axils, between the tubercles, there can be wool or bristles or both.
+In the axils, between the tubercles, there can be wool, bristles, or both.
 Flowers are funnel-shaped and range from 0.3 to 1.6 inches (0.7 cm to 4 cm) in length and about the same in diameter.
-They come in a wide range of colors, from white, greenish, and yellow to pink and red, often with a darker mid-stripe.
-Mammillarias typically start flowering in their second year, often forming a ring around the stem.
+They come in various colors, from white, greenish, and yellow to pink and red, often with a darker mid-stripe.
+Mammillarias typically bloom in their second year, often forming a ring around the stem.
 Fruits are club-shaped or elongated, usually red but sometimes white, yellow, green, or magenta.
 Seeds are brown or black.

 Growing Conditions for Mammillaria

-If you are growing cacti and succulents successfully, you will likely grow most Mammillarias without much trouble.
+If you grow cacti and succulents successfully, you will likely grow most Mammillarias without much trouble.

 Mammillarias appreciate intense light, but many species dislike direct summer sun for too long.
-Plant them in an area of your garden that receives 4 hours of direct sunlight a day.
+Plant them in an area of your garden that receives 4 hours of direct sunlight daily.
 If you are growing your Mammillarias indoors, place them near the brightest window in your home or office to ensure they get enough light.
-If possible, place the pots on the balcony or in the garden for extra light from spring to fall.
+Place the pots on the balcony or in the garden for extra light from spring to fall if possible.
 Increase sun exposure gradually to prevent sunburn.